Ched3/Ched3/README.md

 My name is Edison Chen He/Him.
 I currently know Java, Python, HTML, CSS, Javascript and C.

-I have over 6000 hours in hypixel skyblock IGN: Ched2

 <!--
 **Ched3/Ched3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.